Effective 8/30/2021 thru 8/28/2022

 The first condition I believe is self-explanatory.
 The other two relate to both the student’s progress and welfare.
 As explained under Student & Family Responsibilities above, success is both very important to progress & enjoyment, and dependent on daily quality practice and completion of all assignments.
 Both of those are undermined, however, by excessive missing of lessons.
 This can lead to lack of confidence and dislike of playing the piano.

-I am reluctant to do dismiss a student.
-Before doing resorting to dismissal, I will make every attempt to address any of the above issues satisfactorily .
+I am reluctant to dismiss a student.
+Before resorting to dismissal, I will make every attempt to address any of the above issues satisfactorily .

 Preferences & Consent Form